 Please note: the Politics Programme expects that full-time PhD students will spend a minimum of 12 months, including the first six months, in Dunedin over the first three years of enrolment.
 Equivalent part-time arrangements will be determined on a case-by-case basis.
 Requests for exceptions must be initiated by the supervisor and approved by the HoP.

 Each PhD student will be appointed a primary supervisor and a co-supervisor, or an advisory committee.
 The supervisor(s) will assist in directing the student’s reading, refining the research proposal, offering guidance on executing the research plan and comments on chapters of the thesis while the work is in progress.

 Choosing a research area

-A prospective candidate for Doctor of Philosophy is expected to have a Bachelor's degree with first or upper second class honours or equivalent (including a research component) or a Master's degree (including an appropriate research component).
+A prospective candidate for Doctor of Philosophy is expected to have a Bachelor's degree with first or upper second class Honours or equivalent (including a research component) or a Master's degree (including an appropriate research component).

 In special circumstances, a prospective candidate who does not have these formal qualifications, but can demonstrate appropriate equivalent research experience, will also be considered for admission.
-It is also possible to upgrade an Otago MA to a PhD, with approval from the Head of Department.
+It is also possible to upgrade an Otago MA to a PhD, with approval from the Head of Programme.

 - A full and current CV

 - A copy of your study record to date

 - Evidence of proficiency in English (international students only)